keboola/developers-docs/extend/generic-extractor/mappings.md

 }
 {% endhighlight %}

-This picks the first item (rember that arrays indexes are [zero-based](todo)) and places it in the `primary-address` table.
-Analogously, the `addresses.1` mapping picks the second item from the `addressess` array and stores it in the `seconday-address` table.
+This picks the first item (remember that arrays indexes are [zero-based](/extend/generic-extractor/tutorial/json/#references)) and places it in the `primary-address` table.
+Analogously, the `addresses.1` mapping picks the second item from the `addressess` array and stores it in the `secondary-address` table.

 See the [full example](todo:068-mapping-tables-nested-array).